AlienKevin/TINotes/README.md

     - If you are done with calculations, press <kbd>clear</kbd> to exit the program.
 The result of your last calculation is preserved in `Ans`.
     ![Demo for navigation in equatoin solver in calculator](https://raw.githubusercontent.com/AlienKevin/TINotes/master/Demos/EquationCalcNavigationDemo.gif)

+## Advanced Usages

+### Pin to home (root folder)
+If you want to create a shortcut to access a file/equation, right click and select `Pin To Home`.
+The pinned version and the original are linked now and changes to either will automatically update the other.
+To unpin from home, go to home and delete the linked item.
+<br/>Note: linked items are copied so beaware of their impact on calculator RAM storage.

 ### Insert special symbols
 You can insert special symbols by typing a "\\" (backward slash) and then the name of the symbol.
 E.g. "\alpha" produces "α" Here's a list of symbols supported: